nicolaschen1/DataScienceMovies/README.md

 Analyze the data available on the IMDb website for movies released in the cinema between 2000 and 2017.

 # Dataset
-The CSV file is "dataframeMovies.csv" and the IPython Notebook is "DataScienceMovies.ipynb".
+The CSV file is "dataframeMovies.csv" and the IPython Notebook is [DataScienceMovies.ipynb](http://nbviewer.jupyter.org/github/nicolaschen1/DataScienceMovies/blob/master/DataScienceMovies.ipynb)